MicrosoftDocs/well-architected/well-architected/service-guides/app-service-web-apps.md

 For example, multi-region redundancy provides high availability.
 However, it's complex and costly due to data synchronization, failover mechanisms, and inter-region communication.
 Evaluate if your SLOs can be met with zonal redundancy.

-## Tradeoffs

-There are design tradeoffs with the approaches described in the pillar checklists.
-Here are some examples of advantages and drawbacks.

-:::image type="icon" source="../_images/trade-off.svg"::: **Density and isolation**.

-- **Higher density**.
-By colocating multiple apps within the same App Service Plan, you minimize the resources.
-All apps share CPU, memory, and so on.
-This can lead to cost savings and reduced operational complexity.
-Resource utilization is also optimized.
-If apps have different load patterns over time, idle resources from one app can be used by another.

-  There are also disadvantages.
-Spikes in utilization or instability of an app can affect the performance of other apps.
-Security is also a concern.
-Because incidents in one app can permeate to other apps within the shared environment.

-- **Higher isolation**.
-Isolation is intended to avoid interference.
-This strategy applies to security, performance, and even segregation of development, testing, and production environment.

-  The App Service Environment (ASE) tier gives you better control over security and data protection as each app can have its own security settings.
-There's better containment of breaches because isolation limits the blast radius.
-From a performance perspective, resource contention is minimized.
-Also, isolation allows for independent scaling based on specific demand and individual capacity planning.

-  Consequently, this approach is more expensive and requires operational rigor.

-:::image type="icon" source="../_images/trade-off.svg"::: **Reliable scaling strategy**.

-A well-defined scaling strategy ensures that your application can handle varying loads without compromising performance.
-However, there are tradeoffs on cost.

-Scaling operations take time.
-When new resources are allocated, the application must be properly initialized before it can effectively process requests. **Overprovisioning resources (prewarm instances)** provides a safety net.
-Without that extra capacity, during the initialization phase, there might be a delay in serving requests, impacting user experience.
-The triggers for auto scaling operations must signal early enough to enable proper resource initialization by the time the resources are used.

-Overprovisioning leads to **higher costs**.
-You're charged per second for every instance, including prewarmed instances.
-Higher tiers include prewarmed instances.
-Determine whether capabilities offered with more expensive tiers are worth the investment.

-:::image type="icon" source="../_images/trade-off.svg"::: **Building redundancy**.

-Redundancy offers resilience while also incurring costs.

-Service Level Objectives (SLOs) for your workload determine acceptable performance thresholds. **If redundancy exceeds what's necessary to meet SLOs, it becomes wasteful**.
-Evaluate whether additional redundancy significantly improves SLOs or merely adds unnecessary complexity.

-For example, multi-region redundancy provides high availability.
-However, it's complex and costly due to data synchronization, failover mechanisms, and inter-region communication.
-Evaluate if your SLOs can be met with zonal redundancy.

 ## Azure policies